 My friends Tallessyn and Trelawney had been encouraging me to garden.
 Over the first two-plus years of transitioning from my life in Boston to life in Los Angeles, and in my job as a new professor, my friends saw me struggle.
 It was rough going for a good long while.
 When I would see them, they’d recommend that I spend time with the earth as a way to find my way back to myself.
 The earth is healing, they told me – this resonated with me and it became my starting point.

 The plan to touch something green every day was for me both a way to remind myself to get my butt off my office chair and go garden outside and to be mindful to connect with my food, its source and process.
 But I also wanted my practice to have a community within which it existed; to have it be a source of connection with others.
-We had the space to do it, so it was just a matter of getting to work.
-We built five raised beds in our outdoor space and shared them with our friends and neighbors – we did the set up and they took it from there.
+There was the space to do it, so it was just a matter of getting to work, building five raised beds in the outdoor space, shared with friends and neighbors – once set up and they took it from there.

-These pictures make it seem like I did this on my own, but trust me, I was mostly a helper and the man I married did most of the “heavy lifting.”
+These pictures make it seem like I did this on my own, but trust me, I was mostly a helper.

 It was my first time gardening and we started both from seeds in the soil and from seeds in little pods.
 The most amazing thing for me is watching the seed develop into its green little leaves and hold itself up by its tiny little stem.